xrysamuel/CS2303-FileSystem/doc/Report.md

 #define ALREADY_EXISTS -10
 ```

-When an error occurs within a function, if the function cannot handle the error, it must forward or re-interpret the error to the caller, propagating it downward.
-However, if the function can handle the error, it falls into several scenarios:
+When a function encounters an error it cannot handle, it propagates the error or re-raise an error to its caller.
+If a function can handle an error, the response varies:

-- In the case of an unrecoverable error, but the current function is capable of performing global cleanup actions, releasing all global system resources, it terminates the entire process or thread.
-For example, `simple_client` encounters a connection interruption (`READ_ERROR` or `WRITE_ERROR`).
+- **Unrecoverable errors with global cleanup:** If the function can perform global cleanup (e.g., releasing system resources), it terminates the entire process or thread.
+For example, `simple_client` handles a connection interruption (`READ_ERROR` or `WRITE_ERROR`) this way.
-- In the case of a recoverable error, the error is processed within the function, and it does not propagate further.
+- **Recoverable error:** the error is processed within the function, and not propagated further.
-- If the current function is responsible for generating feedback to the user, it can generate an appropriate error message based on the error semantics.
-For instance, functions in FS Layer encounters `PERMISSION_DENIED` error.
+- **User feedback:** If the function is responsible for providing user feedback, it generates an appropriate error message based on the error type (e.g., an FS Layer function encountering `PERMISSION_DENIED`).

-Besides, the project employs several macros:
+The project also uses several macros for structured error management:

 ```c
 // Returns the specified return value if the given condition is true, performs necessary cleanup actions.